J-CF-Leung/Study_Vault/README.md

+To whoever I shared this to:

-Enjoy my not-very-good notes lol
+Enjoy lol I don't think my notes are THAT good